strang3nt/AdvancedAlgorithmsLab_21-22/Report/src/Union-Find-Kruskal.md

 // with the Union-Find data structure in O(mlog n) let UnionFindKruskal (Graph (nodes, edges, adjList)) =
     let mutable U = initUF nodes
-    // sort the elements in the graph, which is composed by an array of edges
+    // sort the edges in the graph by weight
-    // and their respective weight, by weight
     Graph (nodes, edges, adjList)
         |> sortedEdges
         // Folds the array of sorted edges to operate on the given graph and